 “You ever get sick of being right about things all the time?”
 I asked Nina.

 She flashed me a wide grin.
 “Never.”

-I was on my way home afterward, when an engine thundered to life.
-I fought a wave of déjà vu from last night.
-A headlight flared in my rearview as the bike emerged from a side street and settled into the lane behind my car.
+I was on my way home afterward when an engine thundered to life nearby.
+A headlight flared in my rearview as the bike emerged from a side street and settled into the lane behind me.
 It followed me all the way home.